chenfeizhang/Brette/README.md

-# Brette Model Simulation and Linear Response Function Calculation:
+# Python codes for Brette Model Simulation and Linear Response Function Calculation:
-### Python codes for multi-compartment model simulation and linear response function calculation

 To run simulations, we used NEURON 7.3 with Python 2.6.